Salt in His Shoes

 An amazing collection of pictures, facts and highlights from all the best moments in college and professional basketball.
 About 300 pages and weighing almost 5 pounds, this basketball book is a compilation of some great stories written by expert authors at Sports Illustrated.
 Consider buying this photographic work of art for basketball lovers of all ages!
 It looks fantastic displayed on a bookshelf, end table, or in a children's basketball-themed bedroom.

 Lucy is an energetic girl who is up for trying new things.
 While on the playground, she observes her friend Ava shooting hoops with her cousin, Jermaine, who happens to be a professional basketball player.
 Lucy and her friends learn some of the basics from Jermaine, who coaches them in a pick up game.
 All the kids are then invited to watch Jermaine play in a real game.
 This book encourages all kids to try new sports which can be enjoyed at any skill level.
-For more about this athletic girl, check out the Lucy Tries Sports book series.

-Chapter Books about Basketball for Tweens
+Basketball Novels for Tweens

-EllRay Jakes Stands Tall!
+EllRay Jakes Stands Tall

 EllaRay Jakes may be small in stature, but he makes up for it with determination.
 He is always the last kid to get picked for teams in gym class.
-When the gym teacher give the students a chance to practice their basketball skills, EllRay Jakes shines.
+When the gym teacher give the students a chance to practice their skills, EllRay Jakes shines.
 He thinks that the others will finally recognize his athletic ability, but that's simply not the case.
 So this clever kid devises his own plan to get noticed once and for all.

 Cam Jansen has quite a knack for solving mysteries, thanks to her photographic memory.
-This time she's at a basketball game when a very important ball goes missing.
+This time she's at a game when a very important ball goes missing.
 This ball is a keepsake for the coach who is retiring, and it has special meaning since all of his prior athletes signed it.
 Will Cam get to the bottom of this conundrum?
-Cam Jansen is a best-selling book series and this basketball book is just as intriguing as the rest.
+Cam Jansen is a best-selling book series and this book is just as intriguing as the rest.

-Winner of the Newbery Medal and Coretta Scott King Award, this basketball book told in verse is powerful.
+Winner of the Newbery Medal and Coretta Scott King Award, this book told in verse is powerful.
 Josh and Jordan Bell dominate on the courts and grapple with growing up and the severe consequences of making poor decisions.
-A gut-wrenching page turner for readers of all ages, basketball fans or not.
+A gut-wrenching page turner for readers of all ages, sports fans or not.

 The Million Dollar Shot